$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Deception with ToM

 \subsection{Illustration in Bayesian Games}

-We illustrate deceptive behaviour in two different environments: a mixed-motive game and a zero-sum game.
+We illustrate deceptive behaviour in a mixed-motive and a zero-sum game.
 Since the main results and findings are similar, we present the mixed-motive game results in the main body and the zero-sum game results in Appendix~\ref{app:zero_sum_description}.
-In both cases, we illustrate how higher DoM agents utilize nested models to simulate lower DoM agents, and how this nesting is used to maximize reward.
-We discuss the details of the deception with respect to Eq.~\ref{eq:poliicy_effect_on_value_in_marl} and show how the policy balances short- and long-term rewards.
-We conclude that ToM-based deception follows a pattern of installing false beliefs followed by the execution of undetected strategic behaviour.
+In both cases, we illustrate how higher DoM agents utilise nested models to simulate lower DoM agents, and how this nesting is used to maximise reward.
+We discuss the details of the deception concerning Eq.~\ref{eq:policy_effect_on_value_in_marl} and show how the policy balances short- and long-term rewards.
+We conclude that ToM-based deception follows a pattern of installing false beliefs, followed by the execution of undetected strategic behaviour.

-\subsubsection{Mixed-motive game}

-The iterated ultimatum game (IUG) \citep{camerer2011behavioral,alon2023between} (illustrated in Fig \ref{fig:introduction}(Ultimatum Game); is a repeated Bayesian mixed-motive game \cite{alon2023between}).
-Briefly, the IUG is played between two agents---a sender and a receiver.
-We will consider how the sender might try to deceive the receiver, and so designate them as $\mu$ and $\nu$ respectively, following the convention established above.
-On each trial $t$ of the game, the sender gets an endowment of 1 monetary unit and offers a (for convenience, discretized) percentage of this to the receiver: $a^t_\mu \in \{0,0.1,0.2\ldots,1\}, t\in [1,T]$ (we used $T$=12).
-If the receiver \emph{accepts} the offer $(a^t_\nu = 1)$, the receiver gets a reward of $r^t_\nu = a^t_{\mu}$ and the sender a reward of $r^t_\mu = 1-a^t_{\mu}$.
-Alternatively, the receiver can \emph{reject} the offer $(a^t_\nu = 0)$, in which case both players receive nothing.
-In this game, agents need to compromise (or at least consider the desires of each other) in order to maximise the reward that they can achieve---this makes the IUG a useful testbed for assessing strategic mentalising.
+\subsubsection{Mixed-Motive Game}